Merrye History, Family Crest & Coats of Arms

 Early Origins of the Merrye family

 The surname Merrye was first found in Norfolk.
 However, some of the family were found at Stow-Maries in Essex.
 "This parish takes the adjunct to its name from the family of Marey, to whom the lands at one time belonged."

 Early History of the Merrye family

-Another 147 words (10 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Merrye History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merrye research.
+Another 74 words (5 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Merrye History in all our PDF Extended History products and printed products wherever possible.

 Merrye Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Merrye include Merry, Mirrey, Merrie, Mirrie and others.